liam2258/HuffmanCompAndDecomp/README.md

   ./test_main -s
 ```

 Additionally this program also utilizes Pytest for end-to-end testing.
 This includes testing the compilation of the program and testing its compression and decompression features on two files.
-From the src directory they can be run with the following commands:
+From the root directory they can be run with the following commands:

 ```bash
   cd Testing/E2ETests